 - Click here to claim your $25 credit with AirB&B

-Disclaimer: Laura and I were given complimentary towels from Tesalate.
+Disclaimer: I was given a complimentary towel from Tesalate.
 As always, all views and opinions are my own, nor was my review influenced or slanted by the complimentary product.

 This post may contain affiliate links.
 These links help give me the wherewithal to continue traveling at no additional cost to you.
 For more information, click here.